boto/boto3/README.rst

 Running Tests
 ~~~~~~~~~~~~~
 You can run tests in all supported Python versions using ``tox``.
-Be default,
+By default,
 it will run all of the unit tests, but you can also specify your own
 ``nosetests`` options.
 Note that this requires that you have all supported
 versions of Python installed, otherwise you must pass ``-e`` or run the